dajva/rg.el/README.md

 [MELPA](http://melpa.org/#/rg).
 Install with `M-x package-install`
 <kbd>RET</kbd> `rg` from within Emacs.

+It is also available in GNU Guix as [emacs-rg](https://guix.gnu.org/packages/emacs-rg-1.8.1/).
+Install with `guix package -i emacs-rg`.

 If you want to install manually just put `rg.el` and the rest of the elisp files somewhere in your load path and add require the package: